-When you’re on the road, getting a good night’s sleep can be difficult no matter how tired you are — new environments are always tough to get used to.
-Here are a few tricks for making your hotel stay as restful as possible.
+When someone is on the road, getting a good night’s sleep can be difficult no matter how tired they are — new environments are always tough to get used to.
+Here are a few tricks for making a hotel stay as restful as possible.

-When you book, ask the front desk for a quiet room.
+When people book, they should ask the front desk for a quiet room.
 Ask if it’s at all possible to get a room away from any event spaces, in-house bars, and restaurants.
-That way you can avoid late-night noise, as well as the sounds of guests coming and going.
+That way people can avoid late-night noise, as well as the sounds of guests coming and going.

 If you’re picky about pillows, ask for options.
 Lots of hotels will have different types of pillows, which may be stashed in a broom closet or available from the front desk.
 Some hotels, like The Benjamin Hotel in NYC, even have “pillow menus” available for travelers to peruse!
 If you need a hypoallergenic pillow, make sure to ask about that before traveling — you may need to put in a special request, or even order your own.